 “Lord, I know that your righteous frustration with me for my sins is great, but I know your loving-kindness is as well.
 You have promised to grant forgiveness to the undeserving like myself if they repent and turn to you.
 Your perfect goodness ensures this promise is trustworthy, and so this is precisely what I'm doing.
 Forgive me and take control.
 I'm yours to do with as you will.”

-You can praise and thank God in complete confidence now.
+As you rest in this decision, you can praise and thank God in complete confidence.
 As He promised, your sins are covered.
 Of course, the Christian life does not end here.
-Jesus Christ spiritually indwells believers, and so will constantly build into you, for you to grow a morally better character.
+As mentioned above, God spiritually indwells believers, and so will constantly be transforming you into someone with a more Christ-like character who can overcome sin more and more easily.
 You should immediately find a way to be fellowshipping with others who have made the same decision.
-You should also get baptized (which is sort of a wedding ring before others like you).
-The Christian life is not easy.
-You will still struggle with sin, and no material prosperity is promised.
-However, as Jesus spiritually abides in you will find a fellowship with God and supernatural joy that kept early Christians singing praise to the God even as they were being martyred.
+You should also get baptized as Jesus commanded, to publicly express your affiliation with Him in His death and resurrection.
+(Failing to get baptized as a Christian is inappropriate, like marriage without a wedding ring.)
+Also, the Christian life can be hard, and you may even suffer extreme persecution.
+However, as Jesus spiritually abides in you, you will find a fellowship with God and supernatural joy that kept early Christians singing praise to the God even as they were being martyred.
 Have confidence in God's promise to you.
 Jesus is Lord, conqueror of death, holy destroyer of sin.
-His new Kingdom, the final stage of this grand plan, is on its way. :)
+His new Kingdom, the final stage of this grand plan, is our hope and it is on its way for you and me. :)